-I’m a Philosophy PhD student at UC Berkeley, working in philosophy of mind, epistemology, and philosophy of science.
-I’m visiting NYU for 2018-2019.
+I’m a recent UC Berkeley Philosophy PhD, working in philosophy of mind, epistemology, and philosophy of science.
+I’m visiting MIT during the Spring 2020 term.

 I argue in my dissertation that our concept of consciousness is a functional concept.
 This stands in opposition to the conventional view that thinking of the mind in a first-personal, how-it-feels way is distinct from thinking of the mind in a third-personal, scientific way.
 The goal is to articulate the conceptual foundations that make a science of consciousness possible.

 I graduated from Harvard in 2012 with a philosophy degree in the interdisciplinary Mind, Brain, and Behavior program.